 Credit level: 7

 Drawing upon a range of historical and contemporary case studies, the course provides a comparative and empirically informed examination of the origins, characteristics and dynamics of civil wars.
 It explores competing theories about the causes of civil wars and is concerned with the difficulties of bringing such wars to an end.
 Special attention is given to the role of international organisations, international law and outside military intervention in the mitigation, regulation and resolution of contemporary civil wars.
-The case studies examined include the Spanish civil war (1936-39), the Angolan Civil War (1974-2001), Liberia and Sierra Leone (1991-2001), Somalia (1990-1993) and the Balkans (1991-95).
+The case studies examined include the Spanish Civil War (1936-39); the Angolan (1974-2001) and Mozambican (1977-1992) civil wars; Liberia and Sierra Leone (1991-2001); Iraq (2004-2007); Lebanon (1965-90); the Balkans (1991-95) and Syria (2011-).

 The aims of the module are to provide: